pub struct HashMap<K, V, S = RandomState> { /* private fields */ }

 The hash map is initially created with a capacity of 0, so it will not allocate until it is first inserted into.

-Creates an empty HashMap with the specified capacity.
+Creates an empty HashMap with at least the specified capacity.

 The hash map will be able to hold at least capacity elements without reallocating.
-If capacity is 0, the hash map will not allocate.
+This method is allowed to allocate for more elements than capacity.
+If capacity is zero, the hash map will not allocate.

 Creates an empty HashMap which will use the given hash builder to hash keys.